MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-registration.md

 ---
-title: Azure-regisztráció Azure Stack integrált rendszerekhez | Microsoft Docs
+title: Register Azure Stack with Azure
-description: A többcsomópontos Azure Stack Azure-beli üzemelő példányok Azure-beli regisztrációs folyamatát ismerteti.
+titleSuffix: Azure Stack
+description: Learn how to register Azure Stack integrated systems with Azure so you can download Azure Marketplace items and set up data reporting.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs